DanielRitter96/DanielRitter96.github.io/README.md

       <figure class="zoom-container">
         <img width="941" height="733" alt="cope" src="https://github.com/user-attachments/assets/81635172-89bd-473d-bad0-3c7e12e9059f"  class="zoom-img">
       </figure>
       <figcaption>"[...]
-Saint Donatian, dressed in brightly coloured _vestments_, stands to the left. [...]
-The precision of the detail achieved is especially noticeable in the rendering of threads of St. Donatian's blue and golden embroidered _cope and mitre_, in the weave of the oriental carpet, and in the stubble and _veins on van der Paele's aging face_."</figcaption>
+Saint Donatian, dressed in brightly coloured <i>vestments</i>, stands to the left. [...]
+The precision of the detail achieved is especially noticeable in the rendering of threads of St. Donatian's blue and golden embroidered <i>cope and mitre</i>, in the weave of the oriental carpet, and in the stubble and <i>veins on van der Paele's aging face</i>."</figcaption>
     </td>
   </tr>
 </table>